Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study A: Fourier Regression

-The Gaussian process (GP) \citep{rasmussen2006gaussian} is a popular flexible model for regression, often paired with a \emph{radial basis function} (RBF) kernel $k(x, x') = \sigma_k^2 \exp \left(- \frac{\|x - x'\|_2^2}{2\ell_k^2} \right)$, where $\ell_k > 0$ sets the length-scale and $\sigma_k > 0$ the output-scale.
-This GP model allows decision function complexity to elegantly grow with dataset size $N$.
-One downside to GPs is scalability: classic fitting scales cubically with $N$ \citep{rasmussen2006gaussian}.
-As a possible remedy, we consider \emph{random Fourier features} (RFFs) \citep{rahimi2007random}, an alternative weight-space model that scales \emph{linearly} in $N$ yet approximates a GP.
-The approximation quality increases with a user-controlled size parameter $R$, which in turn increases the overall parameter dimension $D$.
+The Gaussian process (GP;~\citealp{rasmussen2006gaussian}) is a regression model often paired with a \emph{radial basis function} (RBF) kernel.
+This kernel can be defined as $k(x, x') = \sigma_k^2 \exp \left(- \frac{\|x - x'\|_2^2}{2\ell_k^2} \right)$, where $\ell_k, \sigma_k$ are lengthscale and outputscale hyperparameters.
+Though GP function complexity can elegantly grow with dataset size $N$, a downside is that fitting scales cubically with $N$.
+As a remedy, we consider \emph{random Fourier features} (RFFs;~\citealp{rahimi2007random}), a weight-space model that scales \emph{linearly} in $N$ yet approximates a GP.
+The approximation quality increases with a user-controlled size parameter $R$ which sets the overall size: $D = R$.